Bruno Zandonaide

-Bruno Jose Zandonadi (May 1, 1981 – October 13, 2012) was a Brazilian footballer that played for Persikota Tangerang in the Liga Indonesia Premier Division.
+Bruno Jose Zandonadi (1 May 1981 – 13 October 2012) was a Brazilian footballer who played for Persikota Tangerang in the Liga Indonesia Premier Division.
 In the 2008-09 season, he played for Indonesia Super League club Persiba Balikpapan with one goal scored.
 He also played for another Tangerang football club Persita Tangerang and another premier division team PSIS Semarang.

 Zandonadi died in Tangerang in October 2012 from the cytomegalovirus, eight weeks before the death of Diego Mendieta.